 What is our primary use case?

 We used FG-90D as UTM device to protect some users and servers, and also to enable inter-vlan routing with advanced security policies inside our lab zone.
-We also use FG-500D in transparent mode in front of Cisco ASA for advanced and high performance protection of clients' traffic by applying AV, IPS, AntiSpam, App.Control and DoS-protection profiles.
+Also used FG-500D in transparent mode in front of Cisco ASA for advanced and high performance protection by applying IPS, AV, AntiSpam, App.Control and DoS-protection profiles.

 How has it helped my organization?

-Outstanding reporting tools when coupled with FortiAnalyzer (Fortinet's log collector and reporting tool).
+It offers outstanding reporting tools when coupled with FortiAnalyzer (Fortinet's log collector and reporting tool) help meet compliance (there are PCIDSS, HIPAA and many more report types).

 What is most valuable?